|

 under judgement from God for not doing what he was called to do.

-over the next several years.
-He worked as a game warden, and a logger,
+struggled over the next several years.
+He worked as a game warden, and

-and sometimes preached.
-He married his second wife Meda, and eventually
+a logger, and sometimes preached.
+He married his second wife Meda, and

-had three more children.
-One day he went off to pray by himself to see
+eventually had three more children.
+One day he went off to pray by himself

-if could find out God's heart for him.
-He repented of his choice to not
+to see if could find out God's heart for him.
+He repented of his choice

-go with the Pentecostals.
-On May7, 1946 he had a visitation from an angel
+to not go with the Pentecostals.
+On May 7, 1946 he had a visitation from

-of God.
-The angel said he was a seer prophet and would have two distinct
+an angel of God.
+The angel said he was a seer prophet and would have two

-signs in his life.
-The first was that he would be able to detect illness
+distinct signs in his life.
+The first was that he would be able to detect

-in people, and the second was that he would see sins in their life they
+illness in people, and the second was that he would see sins in their

-his healing ministry immediately after this visitation.
-He started in
+started his healing ministry immediately after this visitation.
+He started

 eventually all over the United States.
 In 1948 Branham was visited by

-had to return to his home church he contacted Gordon Lindsay, who took
+States.
+When Moore had to return to his home church he contacted Gordon

-"The Voice of Healing" which was headquartered in Shreveport,
+organization named "The Voice of Healing" which was headquartered

-Louisiana.
-The original purpose was to report on Branham meetings, although
+in Shreveport, Louisiana.
+The original purpose was to report on Branham

-it later expanded to include many other healing evangelists.
-On one campaign
+meetings, although it later expanded to include many other healing evangelists.

 These meetings